Women in Business

 “Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?…And as we let our own light shine, we unconsciously give other people permission to do the same”

 – Marianne Williamson

-Our bespoke programmes for Women in Business will help delegates to become more self-aware through a ‘gender’ lens, increase social awareness.
-Starting with body language and energy states we the impact of these and finally a delve into gender response patterns, ego states that lay behind these and what we can do as both men and women to get the very best out of ourselves and others.
-Fun, highly interactive and designed to support women and leaders to increase confidence to help maximise performance and build great relationships.
+Our bespoke programmes for Women in Business will help delegates to become more self-aware through a ‘gender’ lens by increasing social awareness.
+We start by considering the impact of body language and energy states and then delve into gender response patterns, ego states that lay behind these and look at what we can do as both men and women to get the very best out of ourselves and others.
+Fun and highly interactive programmes designed to support women and leaders to increase confidence to help maximise performance and build great relationships.

 - Check out your beliefs around ‘women in business’ that are blocking or supporting you

 - Fire up your female energy to step forward and step up to new roles or projects